Safran CEO defers decision on higher jet engine output to 2019

-PARIS, Feb 27 (Reuters) - The head of French aero engine maker Safran said on Tuesday he preferred to wait until the beginning of 2019 before committing to further increases in engine production to support possible jetliner output of 70 a month.
+PARIS (Reuters) - The head of French aero engine maker Safran (SAF.PA) said on Tuesday he preferred to wait until the beginning of 2019 before committing to further increases in engine production to support possible jetliner output of 70 a month.

 It would also need to understand how long such high levels of jet production would be sustainable as it ponders the investments needed to expand production further, he added.